Eagye/novel_reader/README.md

 # Novel Reader

-A smart reading application that helps users understand complex literature by explaining and highlighting pages with difficult meanings, breaking them down for proper understanding.
+A smart Flutter reading application that helps users understand complex literature by explaining and highlighting pages with difficult meanings, breaking them down for proper understanding.

 ## Features

 - **Intelligent Text Analysis**: Automatically identifies and highlights complex or difficult passages
 - **Detailed Explanations**: Provides breakdowns and explanations of challenging content
 - **Enhanced Reading Experience**: Makes difficult literature more accessible and understandable
+- **Cross-Platform**: Built with Flutter for iOS, Android, and Web

 ## Project Description